rec4l/cse190-lab1/README.md

 # cse190-lab1
-I like python a lot
+I enjoy programming in java a lot